gen3sis2/gen3sis2_R-package/README.md

                output_directory = tempdir(),
                verbose=0)
 ```
-A summary statistics is stored at 'sim' more data can be save using the oberver function
+A summary statistics is stored at 'sim' more data can be save using the observer function

 ####  Visualize a simulation